 When the time comes to ensure your own financial future, how much money can or should you take from the business?
 The answer requires careful consideration of a host of interlocking and, potentially, competing priorities.

-Think of your own future—you have new potentials to explore that may include retirement, starting a new business, or supporting a new lifestyle.
+Think of your own future—you have new avenues to explore that may include retirement, starting a new business, or supporting a new lifestyle.
 And then there’s the need to protect and grow wealth for your family’s future.

 Starting the conversation

 As daunting as questions about your exit from the company may seem now, the path to having a clear succession plan can start with the considerations we’ve outlined here.
-When you’re ready to learn more about key decisions and strategies such as keeping the business in the family or selling to an outside buyer, talk with your Private Bank advisor about other available guides and resources.
+When you’re ready to learn more about key decisions and strategies such as keeping the business in the family or selling to an outside buyer, talk with your Huntington Private Bank advisor about other available resources.